RubenTipparach/HPSX-HDRP-Toolkit/README.md

 # Migration
 Migration to newer or older versions of HDRP (at least 2019 LTS should work) is a little wierd since the feature was somewhat removed from the pipeline(I think).
-However, it is as simple as adding to the `afterPostProcessCustomPostProcesses:` line with the custom volume pass.
+However, it is as simple as adding to the `afterPostProcessCustomPostProcesses:` line in the HDRPRenderPipeline asset with the custom volume pass name.

 ![migration](images/migration.png)